 The ISCP actively encourages continuing professional development, and runs a CPD programme for professionals.
 Affiliations with other schools, training centers and centres for complementary therapies help to further broaden the skills that can make a significant difference to the lives and wellbeing of dogs and people.

 The affiliation programme gives ISCP students opportunities to train and study with leaders in the field of dog psychology, behaviour and training, while also strengthening links with other organisations who promote positive, force-free methods.
 ISCP students choosing to take part in this programme can include their additional studies and gain extra practical study for their ISCP diploma course.

 Trainer Caroline Wilkinson is a certified dog trainer and Real Dog Yoga practioner and teacher, and runs Ruff Hounds training school.
 She gained her qualification through top pet behaviour counsellor, trainer and author Sarah Whitehead.
-The Clever Dog Company has a reputation as offering the very best in modern, fun dog training.
 Caroline runs classes in puppy training, mixed age dog training and Real Dog Yoga.

 Dale McLelland is the owner and principal trainer at Being Canine in Ayrshire, Scotland.
 Dale gained an Advanced Diploma in Canine Behaviour and Management with distinction through Compass, and aims to foster a real partnership between dogs and owners and to encourage “thinking dogs.”
 Dale is a professional member of the Dog Welfare Alliance.

 HumAnima CIC was founded by Kathryn Kimbley and is based in the West Midlands.
 This award-winning organisation provides counselling and tailor-made Animal Assisted Therapy and Animal Assisted Psychotherapy programmes, and also runs courses in Animal Assisted Therapy.